Pre-Med Emergency & Wilderness Medcine Program

 For undergraduate college students (and recent grads) the University of Colorado School of Medicine is offering an exciting new hands-on opportunity to explore the fields of emergency and wilderness medicine.

-This two week program begins in hip, metro Denver and concludes at a camp and backcountry in the heart of the Rocky Mountains.
-The hospital-based first week will includes lectures from experts in international humanitarian relief, wilderness medicine and disaster response work; an ambulance ride-along with paramedic crews; shadowing residents and faculty physicians in a world-class emergency room; and hands-on skills labs including CPR, suturing, splinting and ultrasound workshops.
+This nearly two week program begins in hip, metro Denver and concludes at a camp and backcountry in the heart of the Rocky Mountains.
+The hospital-based first week includes lectures from experts in emergency medicine, international humanitarian relief, wilderness medicine and disaster response work; an ambulance ride-along with paramedic crews; shadowing medical school faculty in a world-class emergency room; and hands-on skills labs including CPR, suturing, splinting and ultrasound workshops.
+CPR certification and optional certification in Wilderness First Responder (WFR) is also offered.

 The second week takes students to a basecamp located in the heart of the Rocky Mountains to focus on applying skills learned during the initial coursework.
 Learn or enhance outdoor skills such as map and compass, backpacking, canoeing, and rock climbing.
 Participate in authentic, scenario-based learning designed to teach the skills necessary to prevent, assess, and treat a variety of backcountry challenges and emergencies ranging from blisters to major trauma.